 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
 If you purchase common stock in this offering, you will pay more for your shares than the amounts paid by existing stockholders for their shares.
-You will incur immediate and substantial dilution of \$12.62 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed initial public offering price of \$15.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+You will incur immediate and substantial dilution of \$12.11 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the initial public offering price of \$15.00 per share.
 In the past, we issued options and warrants to acquire capital stock at prices significantly below the initial public offering price.
 To the extent the underwriters exercise their option to purchase additional shares or any outstanding options or warrants are ultimately exercised, you will sustain further dilution.
 For a further description of the dilution that you will experience immediately after the offering, see the section of this prospectus captioned "Dilution."